 While pellets may not be the most natural-looking choice, they combine the most important nutrients a betta fish needs into a bite-sized package.
 Betta food pellets are nice because they don’t tend to dissolve quickly in the water and they generally float at the surface (which is preferred since bettas have upturned mouths and are used to eating from the water surface).

-We like Ocean Nutrition Betta Pellets because they contain high amounts of protein, come with a handy scoop to avoid overfeeding, and are packaged in a small container that’s ideal for keeping one betta fish.
+We like Xtreme Betta Pellets because they contain high-quality proteins like krill, come with a handy scoop to avoid overfeeding, and are packaged in a small container that’s ideal for keeping one betta fish.
 In general, you don’t want to buy a huge jar of fish food and use it for multiple years.
 While the expiration date may still be good, the food will grow old and stale from repeated exposure to moisture and oxygen and can potentially cause health problems with your betta fish.

 Freeze drying is a method of preserving food in a lightweight, dry form factor while retaining as much of the original nutrients and taste as possible.
 Therefore, we love using freeze-dried bloodworms and brine shrimp as an alternative to frozen foods.
 Unlike frozen foods, they do not need to be stored in a freezer, and they tend to float at the top of the water.
 Also, they’re easy to portion out for appropriate-sized feedings and can be easily removed from the tank if your betta fish doesn’t finish everything.

 Fluval Bug Bites Betta Formula is another kind of betta food pellet that is primarily made of black soldier fly larvae to mostly closely simulate a betta fish’s insectivore diet.
 It contains high amounts of quality protein, as well as other essential vitamins and minerals to boost your betta’s health.
 This is a slow sinking granule, which some bettas may not go after, but if you have other tank mates like tetras and corydoras, they will readily finish up any leftovers your betta leaves behind.